 1. Use your card regularly but try to avoid approaching your credit limit.
 Keeping the amount of credit you use below 30% will boost your credit score, while maxing out a card — even temporarily — may result in a ding.

-2. Pay your full statement balance every month.
-By paying your full statement balance you keep yourself from accruing debt, and also avoid paying interest on purchases as long as you pay the full balance every month within the grace period.
+2. Pay your full statement balance by the due date every month.
+By paying your full statement balance you keep yourself from accruing debt, and also avoid paying interest on purchases as long as you pay the statement balance by the due date every month.

-3. Track your credit score and once your credit reaches the high average to excellent range, it may be time to reach out to your card issuer about upgrading to an unsecured card — which also will let you get back your security deposit.
+3. Track your credit score and once your credit reaches the very good to excellent range, it may be time to reach out to your card issuer about upgrading to an unsecured card — which typically will also let you get back your security deposit.

 Pros & cons of secured credit cards

-The main benefit of a secured credit card is the broader application criteria.
-While it is still possible to be rejected for a secured credit card, they are designed for people just beginning their credit journey or recovering from poor credit.
+The main benefit of a secured credit card is the easier application criteria.
+While it is still possible to be rejected for a secured credit card, they are designed for people just beginning their credit journey.

 Using and repaying a credit card is a simple way to start building your credit while making the purchases you already make.